charleshong3/charleshong3.github.io/blog/autocomp.md

 ## GEMM Scheduling Results

 To evaluate how well Autocomp performs, we optimize a variety of different shapes and sizes of matrix multiplication from ResNet-50.
 The developers of Exo and Gemmini used these benchmarks in [prior work](https://people.csail.mit.edu/yuka/pdf/exo_pldi2022_full.pdf){:target="_blank" rel="noopener"}, so we have a strong hand-optimized baseline to compare against.
+We search for N=15 iterations, with beam width B=6, N=6 plans per candidate in the beam, and K=2 code implementations per plan.

 <figure>
     <img src="images_autocomp/image1.png"